ciaranbench/unsupervised-HSI-seg/README.md

 After the pretraining stage, a .mat file 'encoded_imgs_pretrain.mat' containing the latent vector for each patch is saved. k-means clustering is used to acquire the resultant segmentation image.

 ### End-to-end clustering
 A model file from the pretraining stage mentioned above is loaded, and the autoencoder module and clustering module are trained together.
-The .mat file 'cluster_out_train.mat' contains the cluster ID for each patch.
+Once training is complete, a .mat file 'cluster_out_train.mat' is saved, which contains the cluster ID for each input patch.

 #### References